Employers and Working Carers

 Do you know that legislation entitles carers that you employ to certain rights?

-All employees who have a minimum of 26 weeks' continuous service have the right to request flexible working and to have their request considered seriously by their employer.
+In addition, from 30 June 2014, all employees who have a minimum of 26 weeks' continuous service have the right to request flexible working and to have their request considered seriously by their employer.
 Particularly, parents of children under the age of six or disabled children under the age of eighteen have a right to apply to their employer to work more flexibly.
 The request can cover hours of work, times of work and place of work and may include requests for different patterns of work.

 The request must be made in writing and the employer has a statutory duty to consider the request seriously and to refuse it only if there are clear business grounds for doing so.
 Employees making applications for flexible working have the right to be accompanied at the meeting by a fellow employee or a trades union representative.